ihtasham37/std-track/README.md

 # StdTrack AI - Advanced Learning Roadmap Hub

 **StdTrack AI** is a production-ready web application built for the **Google Gemini 3 Hackathon**.
-It leverages the power of Google's Gemini 3 Pro model to generate hyper-personalized learning blueprints, university suggestions, scholarship opportunities, and career roadmaps.
+It leverages the power of Google's Gemini 3  model to generate hyper-personalized learning blueprints, university suggestions, scholarship opportunities, and career roadmaps.

 >  **Hackathon Context:** This project was developed specifically for participation in the Gemini 3 Hackathon to demonstrate AI-powered personalized learning and career guidance solutions.